Hit the HengesView map

 iltshire is an ancient and mysterious land: prehistoric monuments, converging ley lines, burial grounds, crop circles, and Iron Age settlements abound.

-And there’s no better way to experience this unique landscape than by packing your tent, donning those walking boots, and setting out onto Salisbury Plain.
+And what better way to experience this unique landscape than by packing your tent, donning those walking boots, and setting out onto Salisbury Plain.

 You’d have to be from another planet not to recognise Stonehenge.
 Erected between 3,000 BC and 1,600 BC, the Neolithic monument’s huge stone structures dominate Salisbury Plain.
-Despite warranting attention from Druid high priests to boffins, it remains shrouded in mystery - why was it built?
-And just how did those four tonne rocks make their way nearly 240 miles from the Preseli mountains in South Wales to Wiltshire?
+Despite warranting attention from Druid high priests to boffins, it remains shrouded in mystery - why on earth was it built?